thinkorswim vs. E*Trade Introduction

 Next Is Margin Trading

-E*Trade wins for lower rates.
+E*Trade wins for lower margin rates.

 The Seventh Category Is Day Trading

-Direct Access to Venues: Possible at either broker-dealer.
+Direct Access to Venues: Both allow it.

 thinkorswim wins here.